Random Acts of Kindness Day: Simple Ways to Show Kindness to OthersFebruary 10, 2022

 Antidepressants are prescription drugs that are used to treat major depressive disorder symptoms.
-There are different types of antidepressants, each of which work differently to mitigate depression symptoms.
+There are different types of antidepressants, each of which works differently to mitigate depression symptoms.
 For many people, finding the right antidepressant can be a trial-and-error process.
 An antidepressant may work wonders for one person and not at all for another, and unfortunately, there isn’t a way to figure it out ahead of time.
-If you’re currently in this situation, we’re sharing some common signs your antidepressant dose is too low and when to speak to your doctor.
+If you’re currently in this situation, the experts of our mental health treatment share some common signs your antidepressant dose is too low and when to speak to your doctor.

-Antidepressants usually take about 1 to 2 weeks to kick in or take effect (without missing a dose).
+It can take 1 to 2 weeks for antidepressants to kick in or take effect (without missing a dose).
 During this time, it’s important to take the medication exactly as prescribed and to never miss a dose.
-It’s also important to keep in mind that the beginning stages of taking a new antidepressant can be slightly uncomfortable.
+You must also keep in mind that the beginning stages of taking a new antidepressant can be slightly uncomfortable.

-You may experience some undesirable side effects like dry mouth, sedation, headache, and trouble sleeping as your body adapts to the new drug.
-If the antidepressant you’re taking is right for you, you’ll begin to feel the benefits within a week or two.
+While adjusting to antidepressants, you may experience some undesirable side effects like dry mouth, sedation, headache, and trouble sleeping as your body adapts to the new drug.
+If the antidepressant you’re taking is right for you, you’ll begin to feel the benefits within a week or 2.
 These may include improved mood, concentration, and sociability.